 Janine had the great opportunity of setting up and running the film unit for the World Wildlife Fund (WWF) in the UK.
 She is an RTS Award Winner for Science and History Documentary, is a BAFTA runner up, a Celtic Media Awards nominee and a Soho Shorts nominee.

-Janine is passionate about telling stories and frequently collaborates on projects with some of the most talented and creative people in the country to produce professional content for corporations and organisations - anything from writing scripts for educational output, to making short campaign films for environmental NGOs, and making full broadcast films from conception to delivery for network television channels.
-She works with broadcasters as a director, camera person & edit producer.
+Janine is passionate about telling stories and frequently collaborates on projects with some of the most talented and creative people in the country to produce professional content for broadcasters, corporations and organisations - anything from writing scripts for educational output, to making broadcast films and programmes, and making environmental campaign films for NGOs.

 Fin Films has huge reverence for the natural world and strives to connect people with it.
 Fin Films' base in Scotland ensures the natural world is on the doorstep - as well as being close to the main broadcast hubs for BBC science and factual films.